arvidn/libtorrent/docs/upgrade_to_2.0.rst

 This userdata field affects the plugin APIs that has this field passed into it.

-Additionally, there's now a way to as a torrent_handle for the userdata, so it is associated with the torrent itself.
+Additionally, there's now a way to ask a torrent_handle for the userdata, so it is associated with the torrent itself.

 Adding torrents by URL no longer supported